trmdi/material-decoration/README.md

 cd material-decoration
 ```

-Then compile the decoration, and install it.
+Then compile the decoration, and install it:

 ```
 mkdir build